ciwg/workshop-2024-10-01-double-auctions/README.md

 A limit order is an order to buy or sell an asset at a specified price or better.

-- **Buy Limit Order**: Sets the maximum price at which you're willing to buy.
+**Buy Limit Order**: Sets the maximum price at which you're willing to buy.
+- "I'll buy that car from you for $5000."
 - Also known as a "bid" or "buy"
 - We'll use "bid" in this presentation.

-- **Sell Limit Order**: Sets the minimum price at which you're willing to sell.
+**Sell Limit Order**: Sets the minimum price at which you're willing to sell.
+- "I'll sell that car to you for $6000."
 - Also known as an "ask," "offer," or "sell"
 - We'll use "ask" in this presentation.

 ---

 # Limit Order examples

 - **Bid Order**:
-  - A proposal to buy a certain amount of an asset at a specified price.
+  - A proposal to buy a certain quantity of an asset at a specified price.
   - Example: Buy 100 units at $5 each.
 - **Ask Order**:
-  - A proposal to sell a certain amount of an asset at a specified price.
+  - A proposal to sell a certain quantity of an asset at a specified price.
   - Example: Sell 100 units at $6 each.

 ---